James Grashow was born in Brooklyn in 1942 and has been creating works that address themes of man, nature and mortality since the 1960's.

 James Grashow attended Pratt Institute where he received a BFA.
 On graduation, he was awarded a Fulbright Travel Grant for painting and graphics to Florence, Italy.
 After a year abroad, he returned to Pratt to receive his MFA.

-James Grashow had his first sculpture show at the Allan Stone Gallery in 1966.
-This show began a relationship with the Allan Stone Gallery, which continues to this day.
+James Grashow had his first sculpture show at the Allan Stone Gallery in 1966, a relationship which continued for over 50 years.

 James Grashow lives and works in Connecticut with his wife.
 They have two children and five fabulous grandchildren.